Are Stock Buybacks Starving the Economy?

 The report examines the period just before President Donald Trump’s $1.5 trillion tax cut came into effect, leading to an even greater surge of buybacks and thus an even greater surge of new wealth for the owners of capital, as wages have continued to stagnate.
 The tax legislation cut both the top marginal corporate tax rate from 35 to 21 percent—dropping the estimated effective tax rate on profitable businesses to just 9 percent, well below the effective tax rate for households—and encouraged firms to bring money back from overseas.

 What did publicly traded corporations do with that money?
 Buy back shares and issue dividends, mostly.
-There was strong anecdotal evidence that would be true even before the law passed.
-At a Wall Street Journal CEO confab held last fall, the former Trump economic adviser Gary Cohn asked a room of executives, “If the tax reform bill goes through, do you plan to increase your company’s capital investment?
+There was strong anecdotal evidence that that would be true even before the law passed.
+At a Wall Street Journal CEO confab held last fall, the former Trump economic adviser Gary Cohn asked a room of executives, “If the tax-reform bill goes through, do you plan to increase your company’s capital investment?
 Show of hands.”
 Most participants sat still, prompting Cohn to ask, “Why aren’t the other hands up?”
 Surveys showed that corporations were planning to shunt money to shareholders, rather than putting it into research, mergers and acquisitions, equipment upgrades, training programs, or workers’ salaries.

-Since then, analyses from investment banks and researchers have estimated that between 40 and 60 percent of the savings from the tax cut are being plowed into buybacks.
-One analysis of companies on the Russell 1000 index—which consists of big firms, much like the Standard & Poor’s 500 does—found that companies directed 10 times as much money to buybacks as to workers.
+Since then, analyses from investment banks and researchers have estimated that 40 to 60 percent of the savings from the tax cut are being plowed into buybacks.
+One analysis of companies on the Russell 1000 Index—which consists of big firms, much like the Standard & Poor’s 500 does—found that companies directed 10 times as much money to buybacks as to workers.
 As such, Milani and Tung said they expect the math on corporate spending on shareholders versus workers to become even more exaggerated in the coming years.

 But more and more analysts disagree.
-Larry Fink, who runs the BlackRock, the huge money-management firm, has argued that buybacks are bad for companies and even bad for democracy.
+Larry Fink, who runs BlackRock, a huge money-management firm, has argued that buybacks are bad for companies and even bad for democracy.
 “Society is demanding that companies, both public and private, serve a social purpose,” he wrote in an open letter.
 “To prosper over time, every company must not only deliver financial performance, but also show how it makes a positive contribution to society.
 Companies must benefit all of their stakeholders, including shareholders, employees, customers, and the communities in which they operate.”

 Analysts argue that buybacks hurt corporate America, American workers, and American growth in a few ways.
 For one, buybacks are a sign of short-termism among executives, the argument goes, boosting shareholder value without boosting the underlying value, profitability, or ingenuity of a given firm.
 Companies do not get better because of buybacks; it is just that shareholders get richer.
 In an exhaustive financial analysis of buybacks, the consultancy McKinsey found that companies would generally be better off issuing dividends or increasing investment instead.
 Buybacks also might distort earnings-per-share calculations and other measures of profitability and value.